Commissioning & Integration Layer

 • Models & Skills Propose:Visual models interpret the scene and propose kinematic paths.

-• Contracts & Safety Layers Constrain:Deterministic constraints evaluate and refine trajectories to guarantee safety bounds.
+• Contracts & Safety Layers Constrain:Deterministic constraints evaluate, refine, or block trajectories under the active runtime contract and safety policy.

 • Runtime Adapters Translate:OEM bridges convert safe path data into controller-specific execution instructions.